-When you’re getting started with Pluralsight Flow, there are a few configurations you need to set up before importing your repos.
-Setting these up before importing repos ensures your data and users are imported and configured in a way that makes sense for your organization.
+Set up these configurations before importing repos to ensure your data and users are imported and configured in a way that makes sense for your organization.
 If you don’t take these steps now, you may need to delete and re-import all your repositories, which may take multiple days.

 Note: If you plan to use Flow with an internal server or behind a firewall, allowlist Flow's static IP addresses so Flow can access your Git repositories.

 Admins are responsible for connecting your organization’s integrations and making sure Flow has access to your data.
-Admins need to understand the workflow of teams and what integrations and repos are being worked on.
+Admins need to understand the workflow of teams and what integrations and repos those teams work on.

 You must have the correct permissions to view Settings home.

-Manage group programming
+- Manage group programming

-Manage users & teams
+- Manage users & teams

 Use Settings home to make setting your configurations easier.
 Settings home walks you through the most important Flow configurations, ensuring you don’t miss anything.